stylekit/stylekit.github.io/_posts/2017-02-06-SPM-and-nested-frameworks.md

 2. Terminal: ``swift package init`` 👈 Creates boilerplace Package.swift etc
 3. Replace the content inside HackerNews/Package.swift with the code written in the Manifest paragraph
 4. Terminal: ``swift build`` 👈 Downloads and builds all the dependencies.
-5. Terminal: ``swift package generate-xcodeproj`` 👈 Creates HackerNews.xcodeproj
+5. Terminal: ``swift package generate-xcodeproj`` 👈 Creates .xcodeproj
 6. Follow this [Tutorial](http://stylekit.org/blog/2017/02/05/Xcode-and-spm/)  on how to Create an App project from this HackerNews.xcodeproj file
 7. Once you have your first "Hello world" going.
 Start adding some innovative UX ideas to your App project.
 8. Need to update dependencies or add new ones?
 Just edit your Package.swift file and Terminal: ``swift build``